Welcome to the Barth Lab!

 There is a postdoctoral position available in the lab.

-January 2017 – Dika Kuljis received a training grant in the Neurobiology of Neurological Disease (T32 NS086749).
+January 2017 – Dika Kuljis was awarded a training grant in the Neurobiology of Neurological Disease (T32 NS086749).

-September 21, 2016 – Nick Audette received the Henry L. Hillman Presidential Fellowship.
+September 21, 2016 – Nick Audette was awarded the Henry L. Hillman Presidential Fellowship.

 January 2016 – Joanna Urban-Ciecko was awarded the SONATA BIS from the National Science Centre, Poland.